crizq-ml/touch-sensor-visualization/README.md

 Ensure the slider is pushed to the far right.
 If you move it back to look at history, the "Live" follow mode is disabled.
 To re-enable it, simply slide back to the end or click the CLEAR button.
 **Permission Error**
 Do not worry about this error, it just happens because the adb logcat in the other terminal locks the txt file so the python script can't modify it.
+**Crashing error**
+You must close the app using Ctrl + C in the terminal used to open the python app rather than using the lose button in the top right.
+If you do not, the terminal will freeze.
+If this happens, just delete the terminal and open a new one.